Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/samples/Sample5_ImportProject.md

 This sample demonstrates how to import a project.
 To get started, you'll need to create a Cognitive Language service endpoint and an API key.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md) for links and instructions.

+You can work with request and response content more easily by using our [Dynamic JSON](https://aka.ms/azsdk/net/dynamiccontent) feature.
+This is illustrated in the following sample.

 Start by importing the namespace for the `ConversationAuthoringClient` and related classes:

 ```C# Snippet:ConversationAuthoringClient_Namespaces